GatorSense/Histological_Segmentation/README.md

 ## Main Functions

-The segmentation models (U-Net, Attention U-Net, U-Net+, JOSHUA, and JOSHUA+) runs using the following functions.
+The segmentation models (U-Net, Attention U-Net, U-Net+, JOSHUA, and JOSHUA+) run using the following functions.

 1. Prepare dataset(s) for model